FlowPay/client-openapi/docs/general.md

 ## Be enabled as a third-party application

 Once the application has been created, it is already enabled for the sandbox environment but is not yet able to act as a third-party application for the production environment.
-It is however possible to use client credentials to access the APIs for your own tenant in production.

 # Sandbox environment

-The sandbox is a shared environment where it is possible to test most of the basic flows and functionalities of the APIs, without using real data and accounts.
-We enable you to test the authentication as a third party by providing you with two fake businesses, each with a fake bank account and fake account data, so you can test AIS and PIS flows.
+#TODO: add sandbox description

 ## Limitations of the public sandbox environment

-The sandbox uses sandbox open banking APIs and doesn't have access to the FlowPay technical account, so some features are not available or are limited.

-Open banking sandbox APIs don't allow us to monitor the status of the payment, so the webhook for the payment status change is not triggered, and the payment status is not updated.
+Open banking sandbox APIs don't allow us to monitor the status of the payment, so the callback for the payment status change is not triggered, and the payment status is not updated.
 In addition, AIS data is not provided by the bank in the sandbox environment, so if you try to complete the AIS flow, you will be able to connect the bank account, but won't receive any balance and transactions data from it.
 We do however provide fake AIS data on the fake bank accounts that come with the sandbox users.

 It is not possible to use the bulk payment service, as it requires the FlowPay technical account to be used.